jasonsullivan/Clean-Architecture-Template-Projects/memory-bank/activeContext.md

 1. **Dual Authentication Providers**:
    - Decision to support both EF Core Identity and Microsoft Entra ID
-   - Implementation of a common interface (ICurrentUserService) to abstract provider details
+   - Implementation of common interfaces (ICurrentUserService, IIdentityService) to abstract provider details
-   - Factory pattern to select the appropriate provider based on configuration
+   - Factory pattern (IIdentityProviderFactory) to select the appropriate provider based on configuration

 2. **Domain Model for Users**:
    - Creation of a provider-agnostic UserAccount entity in the domain layer